What is a cervical spine CT scan?

 - Neurological signs and symptoms

 It provides highly detailed information regarding the cervical vertebrae (bony structures of the neck).
-In particular evidence of fractures, articular dislocations, degenerative bony disease, malignancy and congenital bony abnormalities may be highlighted.

 Soft tissue structures such as ligaments are better visualised using an MRI scanner.